 Westlaw, available on the library's Westlaw computers, includes annotations to the Restatements of the Law.
 Case annotations follow the text of the Restatement section and are labeled "Case Citations".
 Westlaw indicates the currency of these annotations in the update information found above the Restatement section.
 In addition, KeyCiting the Restatement section by using the Citing References tab may lead to additional case citations as well as other types of documents.
 When applicable, these may include trial court orders, administrative decisions and guidance, other secondary sources, appellate court documents, trial court documents, and more.

-In print, case annotations to Restatement of the Law Restitution can be found in the annual pocket parts located in the back inside "pocket" of each volume.
+In print, case annotations to the Restatements can be found in the annual pocket parts located in the back inside "pocket" of each volume.
 Depending on the date of pocket part, additional case citations may be available in the most recent Interim Case Citations to the Restatements of the Law.
+When the annotations become extensive, they may also be found in softbound cumulative supplements or hardbound Appendix volumes.

 Subsequent to the publication of the first series of the Restatements, local bar associations, with the support of the American Law Institute, compiled State Annotations that demonstrated the relationship between the first series of the Restatements and the local law as it was at the time of publication of the Restatement subject.